wbcmedia/wbcmedia.github.io/draft.md

 **_Diane_** : Mmmm, no, I don't think that was it...
 Oh, it'll come to me when I'm least expecting it.
 Anyway, I've seen the film, I remember what he did, that man, he was a priest I think, anyway, to be honest, it didn't look difficult.
 I'll need some candles.
 I've got some for the yoga class I do, they're in the Metro, I won't be a mo...

-- She leaves and we hear the sound of the storm reaching its peak
+- She leaves stage left and we hear the sound of the storm reaching its peak

 **_Gideon_** : Right you two, haven't you got contracts to read through or something?
 Clear off.